CompuMasterGmbH/cammUtils-vTigerNetApi/README.md

 ```

 ### Notes
+Please also review https://wiki.vtiger.com/index.php/Webservice_reference_manual for general notes on using the VTiger Webservice API.

 **NOTE 1** about VTiger-Login:
 In order to log in, you need the authentication-key which can be found in user's profile-settings.